 4) Ripple’s ongoing support of MoneyGram

 We estimate the 2020 contribution from Ripple will be around $40-50m.
-The contract for these payments currently lasts until 2023 – a date which was shared by MoneyGram’s CEO in their earning call (yes, we do read these 10,000 word transcripts so you don’t have to).
+The contract for these payments currently lasts until 2023 – a date that was shared by MoneyGram’s CEO in their earning call (yes, we do read these 10,000 word transcripts so you don’t have to).

 5) What will happen to MoneyGram’s Walmart business?